harish9710100485/samrt-healthcare.github.io/README.md

 * ExpressJS
 * MongoDB
 * WebSockets
-* Raspberry Pi
+* Node Mcu
-* Python (used in raspberry pi to collect and transmit sensor data)
+* Python (used in Node MCU to collect and transmit sensor data)

 ## Screenshots